-It’s a goal I know many of you out there have so I wanted to share a year-round example of what I do in a season in hopes you can feel inspired to do the same.
+It’s a goal I know many of you have too, so I wanted to share what a yearly flow looks like for biointensive year-round gardening.

-In this post I’ll share with you the details of what it’s like to grow food intensively year-round.
-I’ll start with tasks to do in the early spring and give you a guide all the way until the snow reaches you (if at all!).
+In this post I’ll share with you the details of what it’s like to grow food biointensively year-round.
+I’ll start with garden tasks to do in the early spring and give you a guide all the way until the snow reaches you (if at all!).

 - We live in the Canadian mountains in a growing zone 5.
 This means that while it’s safe for summer crops to be sown/transplanted end of May/early June for our location, it might be a couple of months earlier if you live somewhere warm like a growing zone 8.
 The idea and run down will still be the same though 🙂 In general our last spring frost is *apparently* around mid-May and our first fall frost usually happens early Sept but then we get another heat wave to 30C/86F and then frosts consistently mid-Oct onwards.
 Our location gets lots of plant stress during spring and falls!

 - I’m an avid user of season extenders to allow for almost year-round growing potential.
 They’re very handy in the springtime to warm up soil and give seedlings a better chance with unpredictable weather patterns and are great in the fall once the cold sets in.
 Learn more about growing food 365 days a year.

 - I organize my crops into growing seasons because I grow food year-round.
 I have certain greens and brassicas for example that I grow in the springtime because they can handle the warming days and it helps to prevent bolting.
 In the fall I grow more the cold-resistant varieties of root crops, brassicas and greens that can handle frosts, snow and even overwintering for early spring harvests.